 Online Yoga Teacher Training Offers

 ⬇Click below to discover the best Yoga Alliance registered online YTT's to join now ⬇

 Still curious to better understand basic yogi principles and how to live a yogi lifestyle?
 Check out our article about the 8 limbs of yoga and lean into your yogic path.

 FAQ about online yoga classes

 What is the disadvantage of online yoga?

 The disadvantage of online yoga is that you need to be very disciplined and motivated to do yoga on your own!
-Aside from that, it is my personal suggestion that beginners attend an in-person into to yoga series if at all possible to learn the basic principles of alignment.
+Aside from that, it is my personal suggestion that beginners attend an in-person intro to yoga series, if at all possible, to learn the basic principles of alignment.

 How many times a week should you do a yoga class?

 The answer to this depends on your fitness level.
 A beginner may be quite sore when starting yoga and thus should only practice 2-3 times per week.
 While an advanced yogi can practice yoga 5 times per week without issue.
 That said, regardless of your level, listen to your body and give yourself rest and recovery days.

 Some online yoga studios, online yoga teacher training programs, and brands that we write about may offer us a small commission should you decide to make a purchase or signup after reading our content.
 Thank you for enabling us to exist!